-The Public Contracts Code ("PCC"), approved by Decree-Law n.o 18/2008 of 29 January, amended several times (the last time by Decree-Law n.o 33/2018, of 15 May but the last relevant modification was by Decree-Law n.o 111-B/2017, of 31 August), is the most relevant legislation on general public procurement in Portugal, including in the utilities sectors.
-There are other special laws covering specific types of procurement, like defence, that we describe below.
+The Public Contracts Code ("PCC"), approved by Decree-Law n.o 18/2008 of 29 January, amended several times (the latest relevant modification was made by Decree-Law n.o 30/2021 of 21 May), is the most relevant legislation on general public procurement in Portugal, including in the utilities sectors.
+There are other special laws covering specific types of procurement, such as defence, that we describe below.

-Also worth emphasising is the relevance of the Administrative Procedural Code ("APC"), approved by Decree-Law n.o 4/2015 of 7 January, which contains the general regulation on administrative procedures and the Procedural Code of the Administrative Courts ("PCAC"), approved by Law n.o 15/2002 of 22 February, which contains namely the rules on dispute resolution regarding pre-contractual procedures and administrative and public contracts.

-Finally, a very important piece of legislation is the legal framework for access to and use of electronic platforms for public procurement purposes (approved by Law n.o 96/2015 of 17 August).
+Also worth emphasising is the relevance of the Administrative Procedural Code ("APC"), approved by Decree-Law n.o 4/2015 of 7 January, which contains the general regulation on administrative procedures and the Procedural Code of the Administrative Courts ("PCAC"), approved by Law n.o 15/2002 of 22 February, which contains the rules on dispute resolution regarding award procedures and administrative and public contracts.
+Another very important piece of legislation is the legal framework for access to and use of electronic platforms for public procurement purposes (approved by Law n.o 96/2015 of 17 August).